-- 5.14.
-Procedures constitute an important part of the programme documentation, which should include a list of all procedures for maintenance, periodic testing and inspection.
-In some Member States, the procedures themselves are collected in a separate document. - 5.15.
-Where other procedures (e.g. administrative procedures-or, radiation protection procedures) are used in conjunction with the procedures for maintenance, periodic testing and inspection, they should be properly referenced.
-Further recommendations on procedures for maintenance, periodic testing and inspection are provided in Section 8. - 5.16.
-In addition to a listinglist of the procedures for maintenance, periodic testing and inspection for each SSC, the programme documentation should also provide, in a separate section or in administrative procedures, detailed guidance on the administrative aspects of the work.
-This guidance should include a description of the sequential steps (e.g. work permit, work execution, work control, testing, return to operational state-and, record keeping) involved in the performance of tasks.
+5.14.
+Procedures constitute an important part of the programme documentation, which should include a list of all procedures for maintenance, periodic testing and

+5.15.
+Where other procedures (e.g. administrative procedures, radiation protection procedures) are used in conjunction with the procedures for maintenance, periodic testing and inspection, they should be properly referenced.
+Further recommendations on procedures for maintenance, periodic testing and inspection are provided in Section 8.

+5.16.
+In addition to a list of the procedures for maintenance, periodic testing and inspection for each SSC, the programme documentation should also provide, in a separate section or in administrative procedures, detailed guidance on the administrative aspects of the work.
+This guidance should include a description of the sequential steps (e.g. work permit, work execution, work control, testing, return to operational state, record keeping) involved in the performance of tasks.
 Further recommendations on these administrative controls for maintenance, periodic testing and inspection are provided in Section 9.